d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 where all entries are set to $0$, except for the entry corresponding to our token, which is set to $1$.
-For example, if the vocabulary had 5 elements, then the one-hot vectors corresponding to indices 0 and 2 would be the following.
+For example, if the vocabulary had five elements, then the one-hot vectors corresponding to indices 0 and 2 would be the following.